Cris714/Spider-Sophia/README.md

 ## App

-- The Mobile App can connect and communicate to the Esp32 via UDP.
+- The Mobile App can connect and communicate to the Esp32 via UDP through Wifi
 - You can control the spider in all the directions and even do it walk keeping its position.
 The buttons in the second picture defines the type of movement to be performed.
 - In the third image, you can control the walk (left joystick) + turn (right joystick) while watching through the camera located on the front of the spider.